 Qualitative studies enabled a more in-depth investigation of the factors underpinning the levels of attention that existing pregnancy warning labels received.
 These highlighted a range of aspects related to the size, location and lack of noticeability in the manner in which warning labels had been implemented (Coomber et al., 2018; Jones & Gregory, 2010).
-The following section discusses the findings with respect to these design factors.
+The following section discusses the design factors that influence attention.

-Design factors that influence attention
+4.2 Design factors that influence attention

-In their meta-analysis, Argo and Main (2004) found that the presence of vividness-enhancing characteristics in warnings is more likely to attract consumers' attention than when absent.
-Vividness-enhancing features are design features and physical characteristics that enhance the vividness of the warning and include font size, colour, spacing, level of specificity, symbols, pictures, and warning location.
+In their meta-analysis, Argo and Main (2004) found that the presence of 'vividness-enhancing characteristics' in warnings is more likely to attract consumers' attention than when absent.
+Vividness-enhancing characteristics are design features and physical characteristics that enhance the vividness of the warning and include font size, colour, spacing, level of specificity, symbols, pictures, and warning location.
 Laughery and Wogalter (2016) refer to these as design factors and have identified: size, location/placement, colour/contrast, signal word, pictorials, message length and physical interactivity.
 The following sections discuss each design feature in turn drawing on the empirical literature.
-In some cases additional literature has been drawn in as recent studies may be lacking.